 To summarize, Google will tend to crawl pages by “package”:

 - On the same topic (recrawl).

 The more content it will met with expected entities (related to the theme), the deeper it will crawl.
 The type of entity, its rarity or popularity will directly impact the crawl frequency.

 Internal linking must then be thought from the relationship between entities present in your content.
-You can check you named entities using the OnCrawl Toolbox or directly within your crawl reports.
+You can check you named entities directly within your crawl reports.

 Editorial insights tab about named entities within OnCrawl’s crawl report

 Then, understand which entities are present within your content and analyze how pages with entities are linked.